jowo-io/next-auth-pubkey/README.md

 >
 > This project is currently in beta.
 A stable release will land by February 2024.
 >
-> If you encounter any issues during installation and configuration, or in development and production environments, it'd be greatly appreciated if you report them [here](https://github.com/jowo-io/next-auth-lightning-provider/issues).
+> If you encounter any issues during installation and configuration, or in development and production environments, it'd be greatly appreciated if you report them [here](https://github.com/jowo-io/next-auth-pubkey-provider/issues).

 # About

-A light-weight Lightning auth provider for your Next.js app that's entirely self-hosted and plugs seamlessly into the [next-auth](https://github.com/nextauthjs/next-auth) framework.
+A light-weight Lightning and Nostr auth provider for your Next.js app that's entirely self-hosted and plugs seamlessly into the [next-auth](https://github.com/nextauthjs/next-auth) framework.

 > ℹ️ This package is built for Next.js apps that use [next-auth](https://github.com/nextauthjs/next-auth).
 It's not compatible with other authentication libraries.